 To create the best possible solution for your product, you’ll need the perfect balance of all these disciplines.

-A recent study suggested that 64% of people tried a product because ‘the packaging caught their eye’., and a further 41% would continue to purchase a product "‘because they prefer its packaging’.
+A study by Nielsen in 2016 showed that 64% of people tried a product because ‘the packaging caught their eye’., and a further 41% would continue to purchase a product "‘because they prefer its packaging’.

 Those who ignore these numbers will be doomed to failure and the dreaded bargain bin.

 As the legendary creative business guru Blair Enns said “you need to diagnose the problem before prescribing a solution”.